 With this objective, businesses can conduct online market research to make their products and services more relevant to their customers.

-An example of how successful online market research can generate high ROI (Return On Investment) is seen with online jewellery market analysis.
+An example of how successful online market research can generate high ROI (Return On Investment) is seen with online jewelry market analysis.

-Clootrack analyzed modern shopping trends of over 20,000+ customers to showcase the potential of the online jewellery market, factors that drive customers to buy jewellery online and how sellers can incorporate these findings to drive higher sales.
+Clootrack analyzed modern shopping trends of over 20,000+ customers to showcase the potential of the online jewelry market, factors that drive customers to buy jewelry online, and how sellers can incorporate these findings to drive higher sales.
 There are many more insights and case studies for various industries that prove the benefits of online market research.